When comes to DIY home recording, especially for recording an

-The most worst you can get of the unwanted noise while recording a guitar/bass on DIY build PC is the computer fan noise join the the guitar sound in recorded track.
+The worst you can get of the unwanted noise while recording a guitar/bass on DIY build PC is the computer fan noise join the guitar sound in the

-In most cases, the noise become worst when you use a high gain amp simulator.
-Not only in DIY build PC, the issue also occur in most desktop computer.
+In most cases, the noise becomes worst when you use a high gain amp simulator.
+Not only in DIY build PC, but the issue also occurs in the

 It’s good to have a sweet ’noise’ from distortion effect but beside that, unwanted noise is really horrible.

-So in this post I want to share with you guys how I cheat when recording guitar track on PC and get rid of hum and buzz and get a better or you can say “a little better” guitar track sound quality.
+So in this post, I want to share with you guys how I cheat when recording guitar

 This is my old experiences ‘diary’ when still active in creating and learning to make music.
 So if you are into audio and home recording stuff this post may useful.

-But before that below is the example of my demo track that have unwanted noise, you will hear it on clean overdrive part:
+But before that below is the example of my demo track that has unwanted noise, you will hear it on clean overdrive part:

-If you are typical guitar player who like doing surgery to your instrument the it must be a bad wiring.
-I often do that and yeah! soldering is not easy as it seem, you know what I mean :)))
+If you are a typical guitar player who likes to doing surgery to your instrument then it must be

 2. Reduce noise from PC